 I searched for the perfect flowers for weeks and ended up finding blooms at Hobby Lobby, Michaels and surprisingly, Walmart.
-I knew I wanted peonies and a subtle mix of coral, teal, peach and pink, so I just snagged pretty flowers in those shades anytime I was out.
+I knew I wanted peonies and a subtle mix of coral, teal, peach and pink, so I just snagged a few pretty blooms in those shades anytime I was out.

 I ended up with peach peonies, white magnolias and hydrangeas, silvery green dusty miller and some other pinkish flower that might not be a real species, but it fit the aesthetic so I used it.

 One afternoon, I gathered all the goodies around me on the floor, planning for hours of bouquet crafting.
 I was concurrently disappointed and proud when it took less than an hour for both bouquets.
 It could not have been easier!

-It was one of the easiest craft projects I did for the whole wedding.
+It was one of the easiest and cheapest DIY craft projects I did for the whole wedding.